Islandora/documentation/docs/user-documentation/glossary.md

 A version of a file which is derived from an uploaded file.
 For example, a thumbnail generated from an uploaded image.
 Islandora uses [microservices](#microservice) to generate derivatives.
 See the concept page for [Derivatives](../concepts/derivatives.md).

 ## Docker
 [Docker](https://www.docker.com/) is a platform that use OS-level virtualization to deliver software in packages called containers.
-Islandora uses Docker as part of [ISLE](#isle), a suite of Docker containers that run the various components of Islandora required by Islandora Defaults.
+Islandora uses Docker as part of [ISLE](#isle), a suite of Docker containers that run the various components of Islandora required by the Islandora Install Profile.

 ## Drupal
 Drupal is an open source web content management system (CMS) written in PHP.
 Known for being extremely flexible and extensible, Drupal is supported by a community of over 630,000 users and developers.
 Drupal sites can be customized and themed in a wide variety of ways.